sophieabby/sophieabby.github.io/_projects/3-quinones.md

 We investigate in particular, the evolution of different biosynthetic pathways of quinones (find our recent [review here](https://doi.org/10.1016/j.bbabio.2020.148259)).
 Quinones are molecules involved in electron transfer chains.
 They are therefore crucial for cellular energy production.

 We combine experimental and computational approaches.
-This goes from genome annotation for the proteins involved in the pathways, to the study of their functional diversification, and *in vivo* testing of their predicted functions.
-Team members also recently characterized [a new pathway for ubiquinone production](https://journals.asm.org/doi/full/10.1128/mBio.01319-19), which is O~2~ independent (contrary to the classical, 0~2~-dependent one).
+This goes from developing tools for genome annotation of the proteins involved in the pathways, to the study of their functional diversification, and *in vivo* testing of their predicted functions.
+Team members also recently characterized [a new pathway for ubiquinone production](https://journals.asm.org/doi/full/10.1128/mBio.01319-19), which is O2-independent (contrary to the classical, O2-dependent one).

 This project is mainly funded by the French National Research Agency, "ANR".